 Connect the tubing to a small animal ventilator.
 Calculate and set respiration rate and tidal volume based on body weight according to the ventilator user manual.
 For example, set respiration rate to 133/min and tidal volume to 180 μL for a 30 g mouse based on the described calculation.

 Secure the tubing for ventilation using tape.

+Confirm adequate anesthesia induction using a toe pinch.

 Make a midline incision on the chest skin and carefully dissect the chest muscles using a cautery tool (Figure 2B, 2C).